ajaygunalan/sensor-integration/README.md

 **Requirments:**

-Humans usually utilize sound source localization, separation, and identification enabling them to operate properly in hazardous environments [29].
+Humans usually utilize sound source localization, separation, and identification enabling them to operate properly in hazardous environments.
 However, in robotic teleoperation, without the human being present in the environment, this sound information may not be communicated as is to the operator who remotely controls the robot.
 Communicating the different sound-based environmental feedback to the operator can give them more perception of the field more effectively.

 Being aware of the surrounding sound activity can allow the operator to plan the next steps in the operation, avoid dangers, detect human activity, etc.

 In this project, having this acoustic information can be very helpful.
 Not only can it help to find potential survivors in disaster scenarios, but also help the operators to localize different sounds in the environment.
 For instance, explosions, gas leaks, building collapses, etc., can be detected by the